US Open Tennis 2016

 My tennis career was brief.
 I left India when I was 17 years old and spent 8 months in Nairobi, before joining college in England in the Fall of 1957.
 With not much else to do, I played tennis almost every day.
 I wanted to be on the college and university teams and be awarded “colors” for good performance.
 That happened in my first year, much quicker than I had imagined.
 The physical arrangements for playing in London were difficult as the college courts were a two-hour train ride away and joining a club in the city was beyond my means.
 I stopped playing in 1958 when my objective was achieved.

 Decades passed while I worked in London, Toronto and New York and played squash, a physically demanding sport, but not of much interest to me.
 A sporadic, but sustained re-entry to tennis began in 1985 when I moved to Washington DC and had access to public and Georgetown University courts near my home.
 A colleague at work, Arichandran, a former Davis Cup player for Sri Lanka, spurred me on.
 I attended a tennis camp to regain my form and, with effort, added modern topspin strokes from both wings.
-From 2000, when I moved to California, for the first time in my life I played regularly, about twice a week.
+From 2000, when I moved to California, for the first time in my life I played regularly, at least twice a week.
 I much prefer to play singles, but with advancing age most of my peers gradually dropped out.
 As a substitute, I joined a doubles team that has been successful in our local league.